vgc/cpp-py-smart-pointers-research/libs/x03/README.md

 }
 ```

-This is memory-safe, however there are two things to be mindful of:
+This is memory-safe, however there are a few things to be mindful of:

 1. The Node class must now be designed and implemented to work even when
 "isolated", that is, removed from the Tree.
 In particular, the `tree` back